-With Amsterdam such a popular tourist destination in Europe, it’s not just weather you need to worry about when working out when to visit, but also overtourism.
+With Amsterdam being such a popular tourist destination in Europe, it’s not just weather you need to worry about when working out when to visit, but also overtourism.

 How to Get Around Amsterdam

-Alternatively, you can rely on Amsterdam’s public transport network, made up of the metro, trams, and buses.
-The same ticketing system applies across the network and the cheapest ticket is the GVB 1 hour ticket which costs €3.20.
-Travel on trains and regional buses is only included in certain types of tickets, so be sure to check the fare conditions.
+Alternatively, you can rely on Amsterdam’s public transport network, comprising the metro, trams, and buses.
+The same ticketing system applies across the network; the cheapest ticket is the GVB one-hour pass at €3.20.
+Only certain ticket types include travel on trains and regional buses, so check the fare conditions before buying.